 Is your business eligible for the employee retention tax credit?

-The enactment of the Consolidated Appropriations Act 2021 (CAA), changed some of the provisions under the Coronavirus Aid, Relief, and Economic Security (CARES) Act, including the employee retention tax credit that has been expanded and extended under the new law.
-Due to the ongoing impact of the COVID-19 pandemic, eligible employers now have until June 30, 2021 to claim the tax credit on wages paid to employees they retained through the crisis.
+The enactment of the American Rescue Plan Act 2021 (ARPA) and the Consolidated Appropriations Act 2021 (CAA), changed some of the provisions under the Coronavirus Aid, Relief, and Economic Security (CARES) Act, including the employee retention tax credit that has been expanded and extended under the new law.
+Due to the ongoing impact of the COVID-19 pandemic, eligible employers now have until December 31, 2021 to claim the tax credit on wages paid to employees they retained through the crisis.

 What is the Employee Retention Credit?